 - Lessons Learned: What did you learn from this project and what might you do differently next time?
 What questions or directions for future work remain?

-You report is a document that describes what you have managed to accomplish.
-It should be a self-contained document that explains what you have accomplished.
-You are welcome (and encouraged) to build off your Milestone 2 progress report.
+Your final report is a document that describes what you have accomplished in your project this semester.
+You are very welcome and encouraged to draw content from all previous reports you have submitted so far.
 At this point in the class, all of you have read and presented on academic papers.
-You should use these as inspiration for what a good writeup looks like.
+You should use those journal and conference papers as inspiration for what a good writeup looks like.
 For additional inspiration, here’s an example of a final report from 2020.

 - Data: What datasets, if any, did you use?
-If youhave collected or built your own dataset, how did you go about doing this?
+If you collected or built your own dataset, how did you go about doing this?
 What are some potential problems/challenges you encountered with the data?
 If you had to clean your data, what did you use to do that?
 Explain your pre-processing steps.

-These can be things like accuracy, diversity metrics, BLEU score, success rate, human evaluate scores, etc. depending on your project.
+- These can be things like accuracy, diversity metrics, perplexity, BLEU/ROUGE scores, success rate, human evaluation scores, etc. depending on your project.

 - Discussion: This is a meta section to discuss how the project went.

 - Formatting: All of the sections described in the previous section are present and clearly marked.
-The report includes a title of the project and the name of the author at the top.
+The report includes a title of the project and the name of the authors at the top.
 Images, tables, and other figures have captions and are referenced in the text.
 The paper uses LaTeX and either the ACL template or the AAAI template.
-The paper makes use of inline citations that follow a standard convention (IEEE, Chicago, (APA, etc.).
+The paper makes use of citations that follow the standard convention of whatever conference the template is from.

 - Communication: Your report should be targeted at an audience who is familiar with NLP but has not taken the class and knows nothing about what you have done so far.
 You can imagine your audience as either the readers of a technical blog post (if you took the interactive experience option) or as reviwers of a paper submission to an NLP conference such as ACL (if you took the research question option).
 You should aim to make your methods section clear enough that others could attempt to reproduce your work and your results section clear enough that readers understand exactly what experiments you ran.